dotenvx/dotenvx/README.md

 Note that this exports newlines and quoted strings.

 This can be useful for more complex .env values (spaces, escaped characters, quotes, etc) combined with `eval` on the command line.
+Of course you can use `-f` to choose your .env file lile `.env.test`.

 ```sh
 $ echo "console.log('Hello ' + process.env.KEY + ' ' + process.env.HELLO)" > index.js